 mathleague.org Events, Scoring, and State Meet Qualification

 Please note: where the grading or test administration differs for Division B schools, those differences are denoted in parentheses.
-Any student or Division A team from a mathleague.org member school scoring either (at least 50% of the available points) or (strictly higher than 80% of the participants at their site) on any test at any qualifying meet will be invited to compete in all events in Division A at their state championship and may qualify from state to attend the end-of-year league championship.
+Any student or Division A team from a mathleague.org member school scoring either (at least 50% of the available points) or (strictly higher than 80% of the participants at their site) on any test or the individual total score at any qualifying meet will be invited to compete in all events in Division A at their state championship and may qualify from state to attend the end-of-year league championship.
 The 80th percentile rule applies to each grade level separately for individual qualification, and all participants in the mail-in round are considered to be part of the same site.
 If fewer than 50 students qualify for the state meet in any state, the state meet coordinator may relax these qualification requirements upon receiving mathleague.org approval to do so.
 State meet coordinators are responsible for determining rules for eligibility to compete at state in Division B, but participants who attend state as Division B participants may not qualify for the league championship.

 PLEASE NOTE THAT STARTING WITH THE 2016-2017 SEASON, CALCULATORS ARE NO LONGER ALLOWED ON THE SPRINT ROUND BUT ARE ALLOWED ON THE TARGET ROUND.